laurentj/slimerjs/API.md

 SlimerJS will implement all [the API of Phantomjs](https://github.com/ariya/phantomjs/wiki/API-Reference) except deprecated API (at least in first releases).

-Here is the compatibility table.
+Here are compatibility tables and other specific API to SlimerJS.

 # Command-line arguments and options